 1. Cash in-lieu payment:

 i.
-For projects of up to 7 stories in height, the contribution shall be $15 per net residential area of market-rate residential development.
+For sites with buildings of up to 7 stories in height, the contribution shall be $15 per net residential area of market-rate residential development.

 ii.
-For projects of 8 or more stories in height, the contribution shall be $22 per net residential area of market-rate residential development.
+For sites with buildings of 8 or more stories in height, the contribution shall be $22 per net residential area of market-rate residential development.

 iii.
 In-lieu fees shall be adjusted annually based on the annual change in the construction cost index for the Minneapolis area as published by Engineering News-Record.

 iv.
-For the period of time during which the on-site requirement for projects with for-sale units is 4%, the in-lieu fee for projects with for-sale units shall be half of the in-lieu fee for projects with rental units.
+For the period of time during which the on-site requirement for sites with for-sale units is 4%, the in-lieu fee for the required number of for-sale units in such projects shall be half of the in-lieu fee for rental units.

 2. Off-site Units.